How much does a website actually cost?

 A visual example of how quality costs time

 Can a digital project be organic?

 During our projects, we use the phases to stop and assess whether what we are working on still makes sense.
-In some cases, we get the confirmation that we are on the right track, and in other cases, we find that we can actually elevate the solution as new opportunities might have emerged in the process.
+Sometimes, we get confirmation that we are on the right track.
+In other cases, we can elevate the solution as new opportunities might have emerged in the process.